 However, this can be quite a time consuming and complex, especially for large businesses.
 Therefore, quick payment of invoices is necessary for small businesses to cover expenses and maintain a steady cash flow.
 This article describes how organizations can process invoices accurately and timely to ensure quick payments.

-What Is Invoice Processing?
+What Is Invoice Processing in Accounting?

 Invoice processing is a business operation that involves all steps from receiving an invoice to paying it for managing vendors or suppliers.
 The accounts payable department does the work of filing, recording, and approving bills/ invoices before payment.